-LACP Founder and Executive Director Julia Dean asks Andrea Modica ten questions about his background, career in and beliefs about photography ?
+LACP asks Andrea Modica questions about her background, career in and beliefs about photography.

 Andrea Modica: 8X10 photographer, making platinum/palladium prints, mostly images of people, but not exclusively

 AM: 30+ years